 SNARES AND DIFFICULTIES IN THE MINISTRY

-I am glad to hear that you are ordained, and that the Lord is about to fix you in a place where there is a prospect of your being greatly useful.
-He has given you the desire of your heart; and I hope He has given you likewise a heart to devote yourself, without reserve, to His service, and the service of souls for His sake.
-I willingly comply with your request; and shall without ceremony, offer you such thoughts as occur to me upon this occasion.
+I am glad to hear that you are ordained, and that the Lord is about to fix you in a place where there is prospect of your being greatly useful He has given you the desire of your heart; and I hope He has given you likewise a heart to devote yourself, without reserve, to His service, and the service of souls for His sake.
+I willingly comply with your request and shall, without ceremony, offer you such thoughts as occur to me upon this occasion.

-You have, doubtless, often anticipated in your mind the nature of the service to which you are now called, and made it the subject of much consideration and prayer.
+You have doubtless often anticipated in your mind the nature of the service to which you are now called, and made it the subject of much consideration and prayer.
 But a distant view of the ministry is generally very different from what it is found to be when we are actually engaged in it.
-The young soldier, who has never seen an enemy, may form some general notions of what is before him: but his ideas will be much more lively and diversified when he comes upon the field of battle.
-If the Lord was to shew us the whole beforehand, who that has a due sense of his own insufficiency and weakness, would venture to engage?
+The young soldier who has never seen an enemy, may form some general notions of what is before him; but his ideas will be much more lively and diversified when he comes upon the field of battle.
+If the Lord was to show us the whole beforehand, who, that has a due sense of his own insufficiency and weakness, would venture to engage?
 But He first draws us by a constraining sense of His love, and by giving us an impression of the worth of souls, and leaves us to acquire a knowledge of what is difficult and disagreeable by a gradual experience.
-The ministry of the Gospel, like the book which the apostle John ate, is a bitter sweet; but the sweetness is tasted first, the bitterness is usually known afterwards, when we are so far engaged that there is no going back.
+The ministry of the gospel, like the book which the Apostle John ate, is a bitter sweet; but the sweetness is tasted first, the bitterness is usually known afterwards, when we are so far engaged that there is no going back.